 Getting into Shanghai from Shanghai Airport

 With a range of transport options available at Shanghai Airport, travelling into the city centre is easy.
 Choose from taxis, high speed train, metro, private transfer or hotel shuttle.
 Shanghai Airport has the first high-speed maglev railway and it gets to city centre in just 8 minutes.
-It is the fastest train in the world running at a speed of 430km per hour.
+It's the fastest train in the world running at a speed of 430km per hour.
 The Metro at Shanghai Airport is served by Metro Line 2, which gets to city centre in around 60 minutes.
-It is a good option to get to city centre as it is economic, but it can take some time depending on your destination.
-There are different bus services that can take you to several places, with regular services.
+It's a good option to get to city centre as it is economic, but it can take some time depending on your destination.
+There are different bus services that can take you to several places with regular services.
 Most major hotels offer a courtesy shuttle to your hotel, and it’s best to book these in advance.
-A taxi in Shanghai from the airport to downtown takes approximately 45 minutes, though this can be longer if you're traveling during rush hour.
+A taxi in Shanghai from the airport to downtown takes approximately 45 minutes, though this can be longer if you're travelling during rush hour.
 Alternatively, you may wish to book a private transfer.
-You can hire a car, though you need a Chinese driver's licence, and there can be a lot of traffic.
+You can hire a car, though you need a Chinese driver's licence and there can be a lot of traffic.

 Getting around Shanghai

 The best way to get around Shanghai is to use the metro.
 The metro is a fast and cheap way to travel within the city, and its extensive reach can take you close to all the top attractions and hotels.
 Signs are in both English and Chinese making it easy to get to where you need to go.
 Taxis are another convenient and useful option, but they'll cost a bit more.
-Buses are plenty, with many routes, though some lines are in Chinese only.
-DiDi (China's version of Uber) is available and a comfortable way to travel, though depending on the traffic.
+Buses are plentiful with many routes, though some lines are in Chinese only.
+DiDi (China's version of Uber) is available and a comfortable way to travel.
 Walking through Shanghai city is an awe-inspiring experience and a good way to see individual neighbourhoods.
 Alternatively, you may wish to join a tour.